 The flow of diagram and the matrices above unveil the internal structure of the financial system, making explicit the interactions that take place within the financial system and between the financial and the real side of the economy.
 In order to grasp the nature of these relations, their driving forces, and their impact on the economic system, we will revert to the MCT logic.
 A cornerstone of the circuit is its clear-cut explanation of the central role played by money in the production process of a capitalist economy.
-Money, when it enters the circuit, is not neutral, as it impacts on relative prices between capital and labour allowing production to take place and then commodities to be exchanged.
-Money, when it refluxes, leaves someone richer (those who have saved) and someone poorer (those with an increased stock of debt not matched by an increase in assets), may it be units or sectors.
+Money, when it enters the circuit, [is not neutral, as it] first allows production to take place and then commodities to be exchanged.
+Money, when it refluxes, [is not neutral as] leaves someone richer (those who have saved) and someone poorer (those with an increased stock of debt not matched by an increase in assets), may it be units or sectors.
 A further crucial development of the MCT is the identification of the functional role of each sector.
+In its original form, commercial banks create money, firms get indebted to produce and pay wages, households work and consume, and the financial system vehicles households' saving to firms allowing the circuit to close.
 Looking at the financialized economy schematized in the previous sections through these two lenses, i.e. the role of money and the functional role of each sector, MCT may allow us to find a meaningful answer to the above questions.

 In our extended monetary circuit, on top of loans to non-financial firms, money may enter the economy through two further channels.
 The first one corresponds to the debts of the households, i.e. mortgages and loans.
 The second one consists of the debt of investment banks when they are financed by commercial banks through REPOs.
-Regardless of the specific origin of these new financial relations, the ensuing debts require a source of final finance to be repaid.
-We can, therefore, identify two new (sub-) circuits.
+Regardless the specific origin of these new financial relations, the ensuing debts require a source of final finance to be repaid.
+We can, therefore, identify to new (sub-) circuits.